yhorowitz/Chess/README.md

 - Ability to view a past game, move back and forth through the moves or skip to a specific move.

 It will be test driven and follow an MVC architecture

+The art for the chess pieces were taken from: https://en.wikipedia.org/wiki/Chess_piece